One of the Nation’s First Comprehensive Online Community Information Systems

 A wide variety of tools and reporting templates allow users to customize the data to their needs and to develop reports that fit their requirements.
 We support and train organizations to use data.
 Our education program equips organizations and citizens with the skills needed to use data effectively.

-The SAVI community information system has been nominated for the 2020 Community Impact category of The Mira Awards.
+The SAVI community information system was nominated for the 2020 Community Impact category of The Mira Awards.
 This award celebrates and thanks those who have championed and demonstrated genuine drive to improve the tech community and the careers and/or lives of people living and working in Indiana.
 The Mira Awards is the state’s largest and longest-running technology excellence and innovation recognition program and features an annual black-tie gala celebrating the “The Best of Tech in Indiana.”
 It is produced by TechPoint, the nonprofit, industry-led growth initiative for Indiana’s technology ecosystem.
 The program is presented by Eli Lilly and Company, Raytheon, and Salesforce.
 Read more.

 For more information, contact Sharon Kandris.